Alarms Model Documentation

 Example: Validating an Alarm

-Before saving an alarm, you can validate it using the validate
+Before saving an alarm, you can validate it using the validate function:

 const { error } = validate(newAlarm);